Quickstart

 You can change the data in the CSV file and repeat this step as many times as you want.
 The database will be reinitialized each time.

-You should see a simple table containing the information from our CSV file, sample.csv.
+This should display a simple table containing the information from sample.csv.

 If all goes well, this should display a few lines of messages: